ascholerChemeketa/cs160Reader/_sources/Algorithms/MergeSort2.rst

 .. index:: recursive

 It looks almost like cheating... *How do you sort a list?
 You cut it in half and sort each half, then merge the halves together!* Note that the definition for **MergeSort** calls **MergeSort** on the halves of the list - that means it is a **recursive** definition, a function that is defined in terms of itself.
 So your initial list gets split into 2 halves.
 Each half gets split into 2 halves.
 Each of those gets split into half again...
-Until finally we have lists of size 1.
+Until finally, we have lists of size 1.
 A list of size 1 is always sorted, so then we start merging the sorted lists of length 1 back into a sorted list of length 2.
 Then we merge the sorted lists of length 2 back into a sorted list of length 4...

 The video below demonstrates the process: